All Israel

 Prices in Gaza plummet after changes to aid distribution mechanism – report

-The report listed several examples of basic goods that have become significantly cheaper since Israel and the US introduced measures to prevent the theft and resale of aid by Hamas.
+The report listed several examples of basic goods that have become significantly cheaper since Israel and the United States introduced measures to prevent the theft and resale of aid by Hamas.

 “A kilogram of flour, which cost between NIS 80-100 about three weeks ago, is now priced at NIS 18,” the report stated.